wagiminator/C64-Collection/C64_Cartridge_8k/README.md

 cartconv -i input.crt -o output.bin
 ```

+# Setting the DIP Switches
+Depending on the start address of the program on the (E)EPROM, both switches must either be set to "$8000" or to "$E000".
+If you are unsure, just give it a try.
+But remember that the C64 has to be switched off if you change the switch positions.

 # Operating Instruction
 - Switch off your C64 if you haven't already done so.
 - Insert the cartridge into the expansion slot of your C64.